chicoyeah/ORB-GPT/README.md

 # ORB!GPT
 osu! random beatmap finder made using chatgpt (the following readme is also made with chatgpt).

 This is a simple Python GUI application that fetches a completely random osu! beatmap with status `ranked`, `loved`, or `qualified`, using the official osu!
 API.
-It uses multithreading to speed up map discovery and includes a clean, responsive interface with light/dark mode support.

 ## 🔧 Features